LiamJShaw/virtual-pet/README.md

 `Hunger` starts empty, with a max of 10 points.
 It ticks down 1 every 4 hours.
 If `Hunger` is 0, tick health down 1 every hour.

 `Happiness` starts at 0, and has a max of 10.
-If Happiness is >0, tick down `health` slower?
+If Happiness is >0, tick down `Health` slower?

 If `Hunger` tick happens while full, add current `Happiness` to `Love`.